 When tracking every step your sales team takes, at some point, assessment paralysis sets in, which can easily metamorphose into overkill!
 Overanalysis can then lead to sales burnout, and you just can’t let that happen.

 To avoid it, identify precisely which sales KPIs are most beneficial for your company and your sales reps‘ performance.
-Then implement them properly by optimizing your sales KPIs to the max.
+Then implement them properly by optimizing your sales metrics to the max.

 If you have difficulty deciding on the metrics that will help your company grow, we’ve got you covered!
 In this article, you’ll find pointers on the things to consider when selecting sales KPIs for your business and the top 7 metrics your sales team should be tracking.